carlosluquec/CarlosLuqueC/README.md

 ### ✌️ About Me :
 I'm a Electronic Engineer from Colombia.

-- 🤓 I’m working as a Electronic Engineer and contributing backend for building web applications.
+- 🤓 I’m contributing backend for building web applications.

 - 📡 Exploring mechanisms to configure networks.